Renal Diet for People with Kidney Failure or Disease

 • processed cheeses and cheese foods

-• leave the salt shaker in the cabinet—out of sight out of mind
+• leave the salt shaker in the cabinet—out of sight is out of mind

-• seasoned with herbs and spices; garlic, onion, sage, rosemary, thyme, lemon juice, fruit
+• season foods with herbs and spices; garlic, onion, sage, rosemary, thyme, lemon juice, fruit

-• read medication labels and content talk with your doctor
+• read medication labels for “hidden salt,” and talk with your doctor

-• beware of medicines that contain sodium such as antacids and laxatives
+• avoid medicines that contain sodium such as antacids and laxatives

 • dining out: ask for meals made without salt or MSG (monosodium glutamate)